Unleash/unleash/website/docs/advanced/audit-log.md

 title: The audit log
 ---

 The audit log lets you track changes in Unleash.
-It lists _what_ changed _when_ it changed, and _who_ performed the change.
+It lists _what_ changed, _when_ it changed, and _who_ performed the change.

 ## Feature toggle log {#audit-log-per-feature-toggle}